-MRI can be used on most areas of the body.
+MRI can be used to look at most areas of the body.
 For some parts of the body and for some types of tissues, it can produce clearer results than a CT scan.

 - find a tumour

-- stage a cancer, to find out how big it is and whether it has spread
+- find out how big it is and whether it has spread (stage a cancer)

 - measure blood flow

-You might have an injection of a special dye before the scan to help make the pictures clearer.
+You might have an injection of a special dye (contrast medium) before the scan to help make the pictures clearer.

 - brain tumours

 - primary bone tumours

 In some situations, your doctor may suggest MRI if a CT scan hasn't been able to give all the information they need.

 In some cancers, such as cervix or bladder cancer, MRI is better than CT at showing how deeply the tumour has grown into body tissues.
 It can be particularly useful for showing whether the tissue left behind after treatment is cancer or not.